newrelic/tracker-google-publisher-tags-js/README.md

 #### [New Relic](http://newrelic.com) video tracking for google Publisher Tag

 ## Requirements
-This video monitor solutions works on top of New Relic's **Browser PRO + SPA Agent**.
+This video monitor solutions works on top of New Relic's **Browser Pro + SPA Agent**.

 ## Usage
 Just include the scripts inside `dist` folder to your page.
 See `sample` folder for example.